Money Tips & Education

 You can improve credit utilization by paying down credit card balances or increasing your available credit.

 Just imagine—you find your dream home and qualify for the mortgage on your first try.
 Or you visit a car dealership and snag the amazing offer you saw in a social media ad.
-Or you decide to consolidate your high-interest credit card debt with a loan that charges a fraction of the interest and get approved within minutes of applying.
+Or you decide to consolidate your high-interest credit card debt with a personal loan that charges a fraction of the interest and get approved within minutes of applying.

 What these scenarios have in common is healthy credit.
 And if your credit standing isn’t as excellent as you want it to be, there’s a good chance that utilization is holding you back.